 Director of City Centre Development

-The scheme builds on the key achievements and example set by Heart of the City and The Moor regeneration – alongside Kelham Island, the University campus masterplans, Sheffield Station and Park Hill – to not just change one part of the city, but string significant parts of it back together again.
+The scheme builds on the key achievements and example set by the original Heart of the City over a decade ago and The Moor regeneration – alongside Kelham Island, the University campus masterplans, Sheffield Station and Park Hill – to not just change one part of the city, but string significant parts of it back together again.

 Working with the traditional street layout, modern and existing architecture is being combined to provide a sophisticated place to live, work, shop and visit.
 It brings together the old and the new, maintaining the existing street patterns and several key heritage elements, whilst adding striking new architecture and distinctive outdoor squares and spaces.